smylebifa/Sockets/README.md

-# Realisation of socket in the client server interaction
+# Realization of socket in the client server interaction